Peterborough City Council (Ontario)

 The Peterborough City Council is a city council that governs Peterborough, Ontario, Canada.
-It consists of the mayor of Peterborough, Diane Therrien and ten councillors, who are elected in five two-member wards across the city.
+It consists of the mayor of Peterborough, Jeff Leal and ten councillors, who are elected in five two-member wards across the city.
 Each member serves on various city committees.
 The council meets on Monday evenings on a three-week rotating basis.

 Members

-2018-2022 Council
+2022-2026 Council

-Council elected in the 2018 Peterborough municipal elections.
+Council elected in the 2022 Peterborough municipal elections.